 The obvious benefit of using minimal photography equipment is the money you’ll save.
 Photographers can’t avoid spending money.
 By reducing unnecessary gear, you’ll have more money available to spend on quality essential items.

-The money you’ll save might mean you can invest in a full-frame camera body, an f/1.4 lens instead of an f/1.8 lens, or storage cards with more memory.
+The money you’ll save might mean you can invest in a full frame camera body, an f/1.4 lens instead of an f/1.8 lens, or storage cards with more memory.

 You won’t have unused equipment gathering dust on the shelf.
 Instead, you’ll have sturdy and reliable gear that you use regularly, and that makes great photographs.
+We have a post on great camera accessories for under $250 you can look at.

 Easy To Carry, Quick To Respond